External connectivity

 One operational system connected to the rest of the stack

-External connectivity makes sense when another system needs to use information from Business, but the team should not start maintaining two versions of the truth.
+External connectivity solves one specific problem: another system uses information from Business without the team maintaining two versions of the truth.

 01